sblask-webextensions/webextension-open-tabs-next-to-current/README.md

 firefox-open-tabs-next-to-current
 =================================

-Open all new tabs always to the right of the current one.
+Open all new tabs always to the right of the current one(which is not the same as setting `browser.tabs.insertRelatedAfterCurrent` to true).
 This doesn't include tabs that are being restored.

 Feedback